rodaebel/gaesynkit/doc/source/quickstart.rst

 It mainly consists of these components:

-* Javascript Client Storage API library
+* Javascript Client Storage API
-* Python Request Handler module for providing the JSON-RPC endpoint
+* Python Request Handler module for providing a JSON-RPC endpoint
+* Synchronization logic (Python)

 The Client Storage API utilizes the HTML5 Local Storage for persisting JSON encoded entities *client-side*.